orey/papers/docs/articles/conf-mgt.md

 \subsubsection{Branches or how to decouple the change process from the version management}

-In \ah\ H175 program, the change process is intimately intertwined to version management: as each version is a different VCI or design solution, and has attached to it its applicability information, expressed in applicable changes, it is not possible to decouple the version management on one side to the change process on the other.
+In \ah\ aircraft program, the change process is intimately intertwined to version management: as each version is a different VCI or design solution, and has attached to it its applicability information, expressed in applicable changes, it is not possible to decouple the version management on one side to the change process on the other.

 The fact is the decoupling of version management and change process is absolutely required when we want to analyze multi-criteria industrial trade-offs in order to find the best industrial compromise.
 It should be possible, for a certain change request to study several different evolutions of the same component before deciding what evolution is the best\footnote{The dimension of analysis can imply non engineering information such as stocks.}.